Build a Strong and Supple Spine

 - Discover key exercises to optimize functional movement in all regions of the spine

-This workshop is one in a 3-part biomechanics series consisting of Build a Strong and Supple Spine, Power and Balance for Hip and Knee, and Simplifying the Shoulder Complex.
+This course is one in a 3-part biomechanics series consisting of Build a Strong and Supple Spine, Power and Balance for Hip and Knee, and Simplifying the Shoulder Complex.
 The series explores the three major areas of the body that significantly impact overall function.
 It focuses on how to observe movement mechanics in these areas so you can offer meaningful instruction on how to move better.